 SAICA appear to take the view that the renting to students is a non-VATable supply.

 So, the best I can offer is this –

 If you rent the property to a university/college etc for onward rental to students, this is likely commercial rental and you will charge and claim VAT.

 If you rent to students directly, this is likely residential rental and you may not charge or claim VAT.

 Contact us today or set up a free meeting with our CEO, Derek Springett, to discuss your options.
-We have been offering expert financial advice and business services since 1971.
-You can also visit our online store to see our list of financial services.
+We have been offering expert business advice and services since 1971.
+You can also visit our online store to see our list of business services.